A Closer Look: Urban Transit Systems

 Labor Productivity for Urban Transit Systems

 Urban transit systems is a passenger transportation industry primarily operated by state and local governments.
 There are various modes of transportation included in this industry, including buses, subways, and light rail systems.
 These systems are of vital importance to the well-being of America’s urban population, as they provide access to jobs, education, health-care, and recreation for millions of people each day.
-In 2017, urban transit systems employed 404,000 workers, nearly as many as the air transportation industry (about 468,000).
+In 2018, urban transit systems employed 407,000 workers, close to as many as the air transportation industry (about 482,000).

 In order to measure how efficiently transportation services are provided, the BLS productivity program has developed a measure of labor productivity for urban transit systems.
 Underlying this measure are series of both output and hours worked.
 These series make use of data from the Federal Transportation Administration’s National Transit Database (NTD) and from the American Public Transportation Association (APTA).

 To create your own tables and charts by industry and indicator, click here.

 Chart 1 shows that labor productivity growth in urban transit systems was modestly positive from 2007 to 2013, growing by an average annual rate of 1.4 percent.
 Over that period, the average annual growth of output outpaced that of hours worked, 1.5 percent to 0.1 percent.
 However, between 2013 and 2018, the trends in output and hours worked reversed, with output declining by an annual average of 1.2 percent while hours worked grew by an average of 2.6 percent.
 Consequently, in 2018, labor productivity for urban transit systems was lower than in 2007.

 Urban transit systems include various transportation modes (see the FAQ section below for a full list of these modes).
 Let’s take a closer look at how transit modes have contributed to industry output growth since 2007.